-Outcome Key Risk Risk Mitigation Provide additional job opportunities for People with Disabilities Inability to generate work opportunities Improved marketing Develop new innovative products Secure 10 new customer agreements Increase sales by 10%
+OUTCOME KEY RISK RISK MITIGATION Provide additional job opportunities for People with Disabilities Inability to generate work opportunities Improved marketing Develop new innovative products Secure 10 new customer agreements Increase sales by 10%

-Technical Indicator Description (TID)
+TECHNICAL INDICATOR DESCRIPTION (TID)

-Indicator Titla Number of additional persons with disabilities employed in the SEE Indicator Title Number of additional persons with disabilities employed in the SEE factories by the end of March Definition The indicator measures the number of new additional persons with disabilities provided with work opportunities or entered into programmes that promote their employability on a contract/permanent basis Source of data Employee HR file 300ice of data ' ' VIP Method of Calculation /Assessment A count of the number of additional persons with disabilities provided with work opportunities, either permanent, contract and project work opportunities Means of verification Employee appointment letters Proof of Disability report Assumptions The target will be met with full complement of HR staff and support from A330111p110113 5: 1: 65 6: 4 management Disaggregation of Beneficiaries (where 150 Additional persons with disabilities employed by end of March 2024 applicable) to include youth and women Spatial Transformation (where applicable) Throughout Provinces that have SEE factories as per demand Calculation Type Cumulative Reporting Cycle Quarterly Desired performance To increase the current 1071 persons with disabilities employed in the SEE factories by the end of March 2024 by an additional 150 Indicator Responsibility 13 Factory Managers , Director : SEE HR
+Indicator Title 1.
+Number of additional persons with disabilities employed in the SEE factories by the end of March Definition The indicator measures the number of new additional persons with disabilities provided with work opportunities or entered into programmes that promote their employability on a contract/permanent basis Source of data Employee HR file VIP Method of Calculation / Assessment A count of the number of additional persons with disabilities provided with work opportunities, either permanent, contract and project work opportunities Means of verification Employee appointment lettersProof of Disability report Assumptions The target will be met with full complement of HR staff and support from management Disaggregation of Beneficiaries (where applicable) 150 Additional persons with disabilities employed by end of March 2024 to include youth and women Spatial Transformation (where applicable) Throughout Provinces that have SEE factories as per demand Calculation Type Cumulative Reporting Cycle Quarterly Desired performance To increase the current 1071 persons with disabilities employed in the SEE factories by the end of March 2024 by an additional 150 Indicator Responsibility 13 Factory Managers , Director : SEE HR

-Indicator Title % annual increase of sales revenue from goods and services by the end

-of March

-Definition The percentage increase in sales from the 2022/23 financial year

-Source of data Syspro system

-Method of Calculation /Assessment Calculation of the percentage difference of achieved sales against

-prior year sales

-Formula:

-Sales Increase = $\frac{Current \ Year \ Sales - Prior \ Year \ Sales}{Prior \ Year \ Sales} \ X \ 100$

-Prior Year Sales

-Means of verification Signed Trial balance

-Assumptions Assumed that the data generated from the system will be accurate

-and correct

-Disaggregation of Beneficiaries (where N/A

-applicable)

-Spatial Transformation (where applicable) N/A

-Calculation Type Cumulative

-Reporting Cycle Year end Year end

-Desired performance Sales increase of 10% by 2024 from previous year's generated sales

-Indicator Responsibility Business Development
+Indicator Title 2. % annual increase of sales revenue from goods and services by the end of March Definition The percentage increase in sales from the 2022/23 financial year Source of data Syspro system Method of Calculation / Assessment Calculation of the percentage difference of achieved sales against prior year sales Formula: Sales Increase = (Current Year Sales-Prior Year Sales)/(Prior Year Sales) X 100 Means of verification Signed Trial balance Assumptions Assumed that the data generated from the system will be accurate and correct Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative Reporting Cycle Year end Desired performance Sales increase of 10% by 2024 from previous year's generated sales Indicator Responsibility Business Development

-Indicator Title Number of customer sales agreements entered into annually Definition The number of sales contracts entered into with customers Source of data Signed customer sales agreements Method of Calculation / Assessment A count of the number of signed contracts entered into with customers for the sale of goods and services from the SEE Means of verification Signed customer sales agreements Assumptions Assumed that all sales agreements will be entered into by way of a signed contract Disaggregation of Beneficiaries (where N/A applicable) Spatial Transformation (where applicable) N/A Calculation Type Cumulative Reporting Cycle Quarterly Desired performance 10 customer agreements entered into by the end of March 2024 Indicator Responsibility Business Development
+Indicator Title 3.
+Number of customer sales agreements entered into annually Definition The number of sales contracts entered into with customers Source of data Signed customer sales agreements Method of Calculation / Assessment A count of the number of signed contracts entered into with customers for the sale of goods and services from the SEE Means of verification Signed customer sales agreements Assumptions Assumed that all sales agreements will be entered into by way of a signed contract Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative Reporting Cycle Quarterly Desired performance 10 customer agreements entered into by the end of March 2024 Indicator Responsibility Business Development